 The existence of a vast submerged continent in the Pacific Ocean has been the subject of popular speculation since the writings of Churchward on the "Lost Continent of Mu".
 But before Churchward's popular books were published in the first half of the twentieth century, the existence of a continent that sunk beneath the ocean has been a part of myth and legend among ancient peoples in all the continents of the world.

 The actual location of this long lost continent, its size, its inhabitants and how it came to be sunk beneath the ocean has been revealed in the book Oahspe first published in 1882.
 Since the publication of this extraordinary revelation, evidence that supports the actual existence of such a continent in the location described in Oahspe has been discovered.
 The recognition of what this evidence truly demonstrates however remains to be actualized among the general population of researchers and scientists.
 In this article and the two related articles that follow, some of that evidence will be examined.
-Most of the evidence was not known at the time of Oahspe's publishing, since the technology to discover the facts was not available.
+Such evidence was not yet discovered at the time of Oahspe's publishing, and the technology used to discover the facts was not yet invented either.

 National Geographic News Article, Feb 27, 2007

 ||A giant blob of water the size of the Arctic Ocean has been discovered hundreds of miles beneath eastern Asia, scientists report....

 The water is locked in moisture-containing rocks 400 to 800 miles (700 to 1,400 kilometers) beneath the surface.
 "It isn't an ocean.
 [The water] is a very low percentage [of the rock], probably less than 0.1 percent."
 Given the region's size, however, that's enough to add up to a vast amount of water.